flutter/codelabs/firebase-get-to-know-flutter/steps/index.lab.md

 ### Data model

 Firestore is a NoSQL database, and data stored in the database is split into collections, documents, fields, and subcollections.
-You store each message of the chat as a document in a `gustbook ` collection, which is a top-level collection.
+You store each message of the chat as a document in a `guestbook` collection, which is a top-level collection.

 <img src="img/7c20dc8424bb1d84.png" alt="7c20dc8424bb1d84.png"  width="249.32" />